Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/Interactions.md

 >__Note__: The built-in Interactions operate on Control actuation and don't use Control values directly.
 The Input System evaluates the `pressPoint` parameters against the magnitude of the Control actuation.
 This means you can use these Interactions on any Control which has a magnitude, such as sticks, and not just on buttons.

-The following diagram shows the behavior of the built-in interactions for a simple button press.
+The following diagram shows the behavior of the built-in Interactions for a simple button press.

 ![Interaction Diagram](./Images/InteractionsDiagram.png)